How to end a while loop in Python

 Common ways to terminate a while loop

-Beyond using a boolean flag, you can also terminate a while loop with a break statement, a simple counter, or a special sentinel value.
+Besides using a boolean flag, you can control your loops with the break statement, a counter variable, or by checking for a specific sentinel value.

 Using the break statement